ChrisWu1997/2D-Motion-Retargeting/README.md

 ### Run demo examples

 We provide pretrained models and several video examples, along with their OpenPose outputs.
+After run, the results (final joint positions + videos) will be saved in the output folder.

 - Run the full model to combine motion, skeleton, view angle from three inputs video: